TrainABA/books/README.md

 # PDF-books
 This is an official distribution of the TrainABA Supervision Curriculum Series, as free PDFs.

-The publisher, BXT Dynamics, Inc., hereby grants you permission to distribute and share these books to you under Attribution-NonCommercial-NoDerivatives 4.0 International (CC BY-NC-ND 4.0).
-Visit https://creativecommons.org/licenses/by-nc-nd/4.0/ to learn more.
+The publisher, BXT Dynamics, Inc., hereby grants you permission to distribute and share these books under Attribution-NonCommercial-NoDerivatives 4.0 International (CC BY-NC-ND 4.0). https://creativecommons.org/licenses/by-nc-nd/4.0/

 If you like it, please share a copy with a friend!

 Paperbacks are available on Amazon.
+More materials available at http://trainaba.com
 Free SAFMED flashcard app available at http://trainaba.com/safmed TRACK is a free and evolving tracking system for supervision and field assessment.
 Visit http://trainaba.com/track for more info.

 Software
-TrainABA software is free and open source.
+Github is where TrainABA hosts its free and open source software projects.
 You can use, modify, distribute, and share the software as you see fit, provided you pass the same freedoms to others.
+Feel free to contribute to any TrainABA project hosted on Github.

 Expectations